 - Major hotels, bus terminals, beaches and markets have all been sites of gang violence.

-- There is an extremely limited police presence outside of major urban areas, in particular the remote beach communities on the Pacific Coast and the Atlantic Coast autonomous regions.
-These areas are used by drug traffickers and other criminal elements.
+- Police are limited outside of major urban areas, in particular the remote beach communities on the Pacific Coast and the Atlantic Coast autonomous regions.
+These areas are used by drug traffickers and other criminals.

 - Armed gangs carry out kidnappings, robberies and extortion in the northern border region.
 Travel to the Honduran border should only be undertaken on highways with border crossings (at Guassaule, El Espino and Las Manos).